nmcong/pcm-desktop/docs/architecture/system-analysis.md

 ## 6. Implementation Notes

 1. **Batching:** When storing AST nodes or vector chunks, batch inserts to keep SQLite fast.
+2. **File change detection:** Use `source_files.checksum`, `size_bytes`, and `last_modified` to skip unchanged files.
+Rebuild AST + embeddings only for records whose checksum differs from the previous scan.
-2. **Compression:** AST payloads and large reasoning fields can be compressed before storing in SQLite if size is a concern.
+3. **Compression:** AST payloads and large reasoning fields can be compressed before storing in SQLite if size is a concern.
-3. **Consistency:** Use `snapshot_id` to tie AST, dependencies, and embeddings to a specific commit; store commit hash in metadata for reproducibility.
+4. **Consistency:** Use `snapshot_id` to tie AST, dependencies, and embeddings to a specific commit; store commit hash in metadata for reproducibility.
-4. **Security:** If users can upload arbitrary files, sanitize before indexing to avoid executing code.
+5. **Security:** If users can upload arbitrary files, sanitize before indexing to avoid executing code.

 ---